-(a) The contents of a wire or electronic communication intercepted by means authorized by this chapter shall be recorded on tape, wire, or other comparable device, to the extent practicable.
-The recording of the contents of a wire or electronic communication under this section shall be

-1 performed in a way that protects the recording from editing or 2 other alterations.

-(b) Immediately following the expiration of an 3 intercept order, or all extensions, if any, the recordings 4 5 shall be made available to the judge issuing the order and shall be sealed.
-Custody of the recordings shall be wherever 6 7 the judge orders.
-The recordings may not be destroyed until at least 10 years after the date of expiration on the order and 8 the last extension, if any.
-A recording may be destroyed only 9 10 by order of the judge who authorized the interception, or his or her successor.
-11

-(c) Duplicate recordings may be made for use or disclosure pursuant to Section 20-2A-8 for investigative purposes.
-One copy shall remain in the custody of the judge and one copy shall be given to the entity that executed the intercept order.
+- (a) The contents of a wire or electronic communication intercepted by means authorized by this chapter shall be recorded on tape, wire, or other comparable device, to the extent practicable.
+The recording of the contents of a wire or electronic communication under this section shall be performed in a way that protects the recording from editing or other alterations. - (b) Immediately following the expiration of an intercept order, or all extensions, if any, the recordings shall be made available to the judge issuing the order and shall be sealed.
+Custody of the recordings shall be wherever the judge orders.
+The recordings may not be destroyed until at least 10 years after the date of expiration of the order and the last extension, if any.
+A recording may be destroyed only by order of the judge who authorized the interception, or his or her successor. - (c) Duplicate recordings may be made for use or disclosure pursuant to Section 20-2A-8 for investigative purposes.
+One copy shall remain in the custody of the judge and one copy shall be given to the entity that executed the intercept order. - (d) The presence of a seal as required in subsection(b), or a satisfactory explanation of its absence, shall be a prerequisite for the use or disclosure of the contents of any

-(d) The presence of a seal as required in subsection (b), or a satisfactory explanation of its absence, shall be a prerequisite for the use or disclosure of the contents of any wire or electronic communication or any evidence derived from the communication under Section 20-2A-8.

-(e) A violation of this section shall be punished ascontempt of court.
+- wire or electronic communication or any evidence derived from the communication under Section 20-2A-8. - 3 (e) A violation of this section shall be punished as 4 contempt of court.